nbubna/store/README.md

 store(key, fn[, alt]);            // run transaction function on/with data stored under key store({key: data, key2: data2});  // sets all key/data pairs in the object
-store();                          // gets all stored key/data pairs as an object store(false);                     // clears all items from storage
+store();                          // gets all stored key/data pairs as an object store(fn);                        // calls fn for each key/data in storage, return false to exit early store(false);                     // clears all items from storage
 ```